Skip to main content

 Staying informed about these trends is crucial.
 To meet future challenges head-on, you must maintain a robust, responsive web infrastructure.

-What Is a Web Server Software?
+What Is Web Server Software?

 Web server software hosts and delivers web content over the Internet or a local network.
 It allows users to access websites through their browsers.
 This web server software aims to store, process, and deliver web pages to users.
 It interprets browser requests and loads the right web pages or files in response.